ZenVoich/mops/README.md

 ### 2. Initialize
 Run this command in the root directory of your project (where is `dfx.json` placed)

-If there are Vessel config files, mops will migrate packages from `vessel.dhall` to `mops.toml`

 ```
 mops init